Botley West Solar FarmMaps & WalksEynsham Venue HireEynsham Image Archive

 Latest News Articles

-DATELINE 17/04/2025: West Oxfordshire DC has submitted a revised Net Zero policy for Salt Cross Area Action Plan (AAP), for assessment by the Planning Inspectorate.
+DATELINE 17/04/2025: WODC has submitted a revised Net Zero policy to the Planning Inspectorate.
 ‘We have carefully considered the best way forward and decided to continue to promote a net zero carbon approach’, they say.
 Read the overview.

-Meanwhile, WODC has written to request a pause in the Examination of AAP Policy 2, on net zero carbon development, highlighting the inconsistency of approach to this issue within the Planning Inspectorate.
+Meanwhile, WODC has written to request a pause in the Examination, highlighting the inconsistency of approach to this issue within the Planning Inspectorate.

 DATELINE 20/02/2024: WODC proposed one of the most progressive plans for a net-zero village in the UK but Government planning inspectors said the plans were too ambitious!
 RCA took the Government to court to challenge this decision... and the High Court ruled today that the Inspectors were ‘plainly wrong’.

-The tale may take another twist, however, as a Written Ministerial Statement last December says ‘the Government does not expect plan-makers to set local energy efficiency standards for buildings that go beyond current or planned buildings regulations’.
+The tale may take another twist, however, as a Written Ministerial Statement last December says ‘the Government does not expect plan-makers to set local energy efficiency standards ... that go beyond current or planned buildings regulations’.

-DATELINE 14/04/2023: Climate change concerns and zero carbon development: the fightback continues.
+DATELINE 14/04/2023: The fightback continues.
 RCA has issued a High Court legal challenge to the planning inspectorate rejection of WODC’s net zero plans for Salt Cross.

 Locally, the EPIC response to the inspector is typically robust; and an insidious threat to biodiversity net gain is the subject of a separate blog.

-DATELINE 09/03/2023: The Planning Inspector’s report on Salt Cross Garden Village AAP, dated 1 March 2023 and published on the District Council’s dedicated web page, represents a slap in the face for zero carbon ambition.
+DATELINE 01/03/2023: The Planning Inspector’s report on Salt Cross Garden Village AAP, published on WODC’s dedicated web page, is a slap in the face for zero carbon ambition.

-WODC will now review the report recommendations, particularly in relation to net zero carbon development, and formally consider its adoption.
+WODC will now review the recommendations and formally consider its adoption.
 View the press release.

-DATELINE 01/12/2022: WODC consultation on a series of proposed Main Modifications to the AAP closed on 4 November.
-A schedule of responses has been compiled and forwarded to the Planning Inspectors.
-136 of the total 174 relate to Policy 2 – Net Zero Carbon Development; selected links follow.
+DATELINE 01/12/2022: WODC consultation on a series of Main Modifications to the AAP closed on 4 November.
+A schedule of responses has been forwarded to the Planning Inspectors.
+136 of the total 174 relate to Policy 2 – Net Zero Carbon Development, including...

 DATELINE 23/09/2022: WODC is consulting on Main Modifications for the Garden Village AAP, as required by the Government Inspector.